aelefebv/nellie/README.md

   - The .png will be saved to ```[image_directory]/nellie_output/screenshots/``` with the current datetime.

 ## License
-Nellie is distributed under the terms of the [CC-BY v4.0](https://creativecommons.org/licenses/by/4.0/) license, "Nellie" is free and open source software.
+Nellie © 2024 by [Austin E. Y. T. Lefebvre](https://github.com/aelefebv) is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ## Reference
 If you used Nelly or found this work useful in your own research, please cite our [bioRxiv preprint](https://github.com/aelefebv/nellie):